What conditions can we help with?

 Lindsay Gillon is the owner of Lifestyle Nutrition WNY.
 She was born and raised in Amherst, NY.
 She earned her Bachelor’s degree in Dietetics and Nutrition and completed her clinical internship through Buffalo State College.
 She has been a Registered Dietitian Nutritionist since 2011.
 In 2013 she completed the Certificate of Training in Weight Management through the Academy of Nutrition and Dietetics, and in 2015 she earned the credential of “Certified Diabetes Educator”.

 Lindsay has worked in a variety of practice areas including Primary Care, OB/GYN, Nephrology and Pediatrics.
-She specializes in the management and prevention of diabetes and chronic kidney disease, weight management, nutrition before, during and after pregnancy.
+She specializes in the management and prevention of diabetes and chronic kidney disease, weight management, fertility, and nutrition before/ during/ after pregnancy.

-Lindsay currently resides in Grand Island, NY with her husband, Adam, and Weimaraners, Zoey and Vera.
+Lindsay currently resides in Grand Island, NY with her husband Adam, son Liam, and Weimaraners, Zoey and Vera.

 What is an RD/ CDE?